flanksource/konfigadm/README.md

 ### Mental Models

-`configadm` intentionally reuses mental models and concepts from kubernetes, golang and ansible these include:
+`konfigadm` intentionally reuses mental models and concepts from kubernetes, golang and ansible these include:

 * Kubernetes declarative model for specifying intent
 * Operators for providing higher-order abstractions